MohamedZAlamri/documentation/content/applications/finance/fiscal_localizations/saudi_arabia.rst

 ============
-Saudi Arabia
+Bahrain
 ============

 Configuration
 =============

-:ref:`Install <general/install>` the following modules to get all the features of the Saudi Arabian
+:ref:`Install <general/install>` the following modules to get all the features of the Bahrain
 localization:

 .. list-table::